 Code of Ethics

 Consciousness Physics, as a whole along with its mathematical aspect, Consciousness Mechanics, is developed based on the Temic approaches by learning from natural history, African philosophical systems, especially those of Atum, Ọlọrún Olodùmáre, Ọ̀rúnmìlà, and Ifá, and modern science.
-These native philosophical systems are vital elements of African indigenous knowledge systems (AIKS).
+These native philosophical systems are vital elements of African Indigenous Knowledge Systems (AIKS).

 Along with Ọlọrún Olodùmáre, native to the Yorùbá culture in South-West Nigeria, Atum, Ọ̀rúnmìlà, and Ifá are key roots of Africans and are worshipped as pagan Gods by the natives.
 However, in this study, a scientific (agnostic) view about God is adopted.

-In developing the Code of Ethics for this Project, the Temigrams and the Eight Axioms (the Temic Universal Laws) are applied, as explained in the papers under the “Materials & Technical Documentation” section.
-The philosophical basis of this ethical section comes from the Olodùmáre philosophy as captured in the Odù-Ifá literary corpus and the Ọ́mọ́lúwabí philosophy — major aspects of AIKS
+In developing the Code of Ethics for this Project, the Temigrams and the Eight Axioms (the Temic Universal Laws) are applied, as explained in the papers on the Materials & Technical Documentation page.
+The philosophical basis of this ethical section comes from the Olodùmáre philosophy as captured in the Odù-Ifá literary corpus and the Ọ́mọ́lúwabí philosophy — major aspects of AIKS.

 There is no suitable translation in English for the Yorùbá word, “Ọ́mọ́lúwabí”.
 It is simply “Ọ́mọ́lúwabí”, just like all other native African ancestors stated above.
 The Ọ́mọ́lúwabí philosophy captures commendable qualities, such as òòtọ (integrity), súúru (patience), ákínkanjú (courage), ọgbọ́n (intelligence), ìmọ (knowledge), and ooyé (wisdom).
 The ethics guiding Consciousness Physics and Consciousness Mechanics, as well as the use of their applications (CEN technologies), are based on these principles.